katisari/scheduler/README.md

 Turn your todo list tasks into action.

-## Getting Started

-Creating an app that inserts tasks into your calendar to maximize your productivity.
+Creating an app that inserts tasks into your calendar day to maximize your productivity.